agent-infra/agent-tars-website/src/docs/source/blog/announcing-agent-tars-app.md

 ## Introduction

 Hello everyone!
-We’re excited to introduce you to an friend — **Agent TARS**.
+We're thrilled to introduce a new friend — **Agent TARS**.

 **Agent TARS** is an open-source multimodal AI agent that offers streamlined browser operations by interpreting web pages visually.
 It also effortlessly integrates with command lines and file systems.
 For a quick overview, check out the demo video below: